aws-powertools/powertools-lambda-python/docs/utilities/data_classes.md

 ???+ note
     In this example we are modifying the wrapped dict response fields, so we need to return the json serializable wrapped event in `event.raw_event`.

-This example is based on the AWS Cognito docs for [Define Auth Challenge Lambda Trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-define-auth-challenge.html){target="_blank" rel="nofollow"}.
+This example is based on the AWS Cognito docs for [Define Auth Challenge Lambda Trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-define-auth-challenge.html){target="_blank"}.

 === "app.py"